itzandroidtab/open_flashloader_template/readme.md

 * Way to feed the watchdog if enabled
 * A way to restore modified registers after deinit

+Note: When using the flash loader no startup code will run.
+Make sure to initialize any (non const) static and global variables at runtime as they will not be initialized when loading the flash loader.

 ## Stack usage
 In the previous documentation Segger reserved 256 bytes of stack for Open flash loaders.
 In newer versions the documentation mentions 512 bytes of stack with a fallback to 256 bytes for devices with low amounts of memory (for testing, the linkerscript configures 256 bytes of stack).